codio/site/source/docs/back-end/do-server.html.markdown

 1. In the Base Path field, enter the IP address of your remote server.

 ##Try a manual deploy

+**FTP Users**: if you only have FTP access to the remote server, then right-click a specific file in the file tree or in the tab of an open file and select the Deploy menu option.
+Refer to [deploying only specific files](/docs/deployment/specific-files) for more information on deploying on specific files rather than the entire project.

-You can quickly test the deployment target by selecting Tools->Deployment->Deploy from the menu.
+**SFTP/RSYNC Users**: you can quickly test the deployment target by selecting Tools->Deployment->Deploy from the menu.
 Press the deploy now button.
 If you did everything right beforehand, you will now see some log output.
 You will also see the beauty of an RSYNC deploy.
 All it does at this stage is to synchronize, which is very quick.
 From now on, everything will be even quicker.
+This approach will also work for FTP but if you do not use RSYNC, it will deploy your entire project.

 If you see any errors at this stage, check the connection details.